No respite for battered euro zone economy

 "As long as consumer and businesses continue to question the solidity of the monetary union, there's little hope to see an upturn before long," said ING economist Peter Vanden Houte.

-European Union leaders signed a pact in June to inject 120 billion euros (93.55 billion pounds) into the economy, including a plan to increase the European Investment Bank's capital by 10 billion euros so it can raise its lending capacity by 60 billion euros.
+European Union leaders signed a pact in June to inject 120 billion euros ($145 billion) into the economy, including a plan to increase the European Investment Bank's capital by 10 billion euros so it can raise its lending capacity by 60 billion euros.

-While a weaker euro, record low euro zone interest rates and signs of stabilisation in China's economy could also help revive growth, the lack of confidence remains a major issue.
+While a weaker euro, record low euro zone interest rates and signs of stabilization in China's economy could also help revive growth, the lack of confidence remains a major issue.

 "Today's dismal figures only increase the pressure on European policy makers to act decisively to stop the rot in the euro zone," Vanden Houte said.